barcia/bramework/README.md

 You must have installed [Node](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm)

 ### Setting up development environment
-Normally, you only must have NPM *watching* with the `npm run dev` command, and write your code in all files inside */src/*
+Normally, you only must have NPM *watching* with the `npm run start` command, and write your code in all files inside */src/*

 **Main directory tree:**
 ```